 A polarizing filter is a must-have tool for landscape photography.
 It is typically the first filter landscape photographers buy to instantly improve their pictures and and add vividness and contrast to them.
 A polarizer can reduce reflections from objects such as water and glass and can be used to darken the sky, bring out the clouds and even reduce atmospheric haze, making the scene look much more vivid.
 For all normal lenses that have a filter thread in the front, you can get a circular polarizing filter, also known as a “circular polarizer”.
 A circular polarizer is very easy to use and once you attach it on the front of your lens, all you need to do is rotate it clockwise or counter-clockwise to get a different amount of polarization.
 Polarizing filters work by blocking certain light waves from entering the lens.
 Rotating a polarizer allows certain types of light waves to pass through, while blocking other ranges of light waves.
 Thus, you could turn a sky from light blue to very dark blue or increase/decrease reflections by simply rotating the filter.

 The effect of polarization cannot be reproduced or simulated in post-processing, especially when dealing with natural reflections.
-Take a look at the below image:
+Take a look at the below before / after images:

-I have been using B+W Circular Polarizing Filters (cheaper version) for many years now, but have been recently using Singh-Ray Warming Circular Polarizing Filter for my landscape work.
-I find both to perform very well, although I must say that I prefer the Singh-Ray version, because it transmits more light, which is an advantage when shooting hand-held.
+I have been using B+W Circular Polarizing Filters for many years now, but have been recently using Singh-Ray Warming Circular Polarizing Filter for my landscape work.
+I find both to perform very well – these are excellent filters optically and they are slim, which reduces the chance of getting vignetting in your images.

 You have probably already seen images of running water and waterfalls that look very smooth and dreamy/foggy.
 This look can only be accomplished when your camera is mounted on a tripod and the shutter speed is very slow.
 In daylight conditions, decreasing ISO and increasing the F-number does not typically lower the shutter speed enough.
 The only solution in those situations is to decrease the amount of light that enters the lens and that’s where a neutral density filter comes into play.
 Neutral density filters reduce the amount of light that enters the camera lens and thus decrease the shutter speed and increase exposure time.
 Just like a polarizing filter, the effect of a neutral density filter cannot be reproduced in post-processing.
 Here is a sample image of a waterfall that I captured with a neutral density filter: